“I want you to promise me something,” she said.

-Face it, aluminum track windows were a fad that lasted only as long as it took the public to realize that only the people who sold them could work them.
+Face it, aluminum track windows were a fad that lasted only as long as it took the public to realize that the only people who could work them were the people who sold them.

 With one exception.

-I doubt the windows on our house ever worked: even for the sales rep. Currently, every storm window on our house is jammed.
+The windows on our house never worked: even for the sales rep. Currently, every storm window is jammed.
 It is not that they refuse to move, it is just that if you want them to slide up, they will fall down and if you want them to come down, they will only go up.

-But every spring and every fall, I manage to do it – but not without swearing nor injury.
-My wife knows this and despite her protests, she knows to be somewhere else while I wash the windows.
+But every spring and every fall, the job gets done – but not without swearing nor injury.
+My wife knows this and despite her protests, she knows to be somewhere else while the windows are washed.